botshashka/w2gqueuebot/README.md

 Minimal Telegram bot that keeps one Watch2Gether (W2G) room per chat (DMs or groups).
 When someone mentions the bot with a URL, it adds that URL to the room’s playlist and replies with the room link.

 ## Features
-- One W2G room per Telegram chat (group or DM), stored in SQLite.
+- **One W2G room per Telegram chat** (group or DM), stored in SQLite.
+- **Privacy First**: The bot only processes messages explicitly flagged as containing links by Telegram, and never stores conversation text.
+- **Auto-Fallbacks**: Robust metadata fetching using YouTube oEmbed, NoEmbed, and HTML scraping for tricky videos.
 - Add URLs via mention reply, inline mention, or direct message.
+- "Reply Later": Tag the bot _after_ sending a link to add it retroactively.
 - Commands: `/room`, `/clear`, `/help`.
 - Long polling only (no webhook).

 ## Setup
 1. Copy `.env.example` to `.env` and fill in:
    - `TELEGRAM_BOT_TOKEN` – Bot token from @BotFather.
-   - `BOT_USERNAME` – Bot username without the leading @.
    - `W2G_API_KEY` – Watch2Gether API key.
    - `SQLITE_PATH` – Optional path for the SQLite file (defaults to `./data/bot.sqlite`).
 2. Install dependencies: